" "

 Professor Engel has advised federal and state agencies on various matters related to financing of loans and served for three years on the Consumer Advisory Council of the Federal Reserve Board.
 In addition, one of her many publications includes a 2011 book titled The Subprime Virus: Reckless Credit, Regulatory Failure and Next Steps, that tells the story behind the subprime mortgage crisis.

-Molly Goodman, former housing counselor and nonprofit executive director
+Molly Goodman, former housing counselor

 Goodman says BlueHub SUN was one of the only programs willing to work with clients to cut the principal balance to make the lower payments possible.